ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 # 1.7 Achieving rapid development

-The question then, is how do we achieve rapid development?
+The question now is how do we achieve rapid development?

-We’ll achieve it by targeting the following areas:
+We’ll achieve it by through the following principles: